meng-ucalgary/ensf-611-project/ProjectProposal.md

 Author: *Bhavyai Gupta*

-## 1. Why: Question/Topic being investigated 1pt
+## 1. Why: Question/Topic being investigated

+Kaggle is very popular among Machine Learning enthusiasts.
+I would like to explore Kaggle by taking part in their machine learning competition.

 ## 2. How: Plan of attack 1pt